SARS-CoV-2: Virus structure

-Each SARS-CoV-2 virion is 60–140 nm in diameter; its mass within the global human populace has been estimated as being between 0.1 and 10 kilograms.
+Each SARS-CoV-2 virion is 60–140 nanometres in diameter.
 Like other coronaviruses, SARS-CoV-2 has four structural proteins, known as the S (spike), E (envelope), M (membrane), and N (nucleocapsid) proteins; the N protein holds the RNA genome, and the S, E, and M proteins together create the viral envelope.
-Coronavirus S proteins are glycoproteins and also type I membrane proteins (membranes containing a single transmembrane domain oriented on the extracellular side).
+Coronavirus S proteins are glycoproteins and also type I membrane proteins (proteins containing a single transmembrane domain oriented on the extracellular side).
 They are divided into two functional parts (S1 and S2).
-In SARS-CoV-2, the spike protein, which has been imaged at the atomic level using cryogenic electron microscopy, is the protein responsible for allowing the virus to attach to and fuse with the membrane of a host cell; specifically, its S1 subunit catalyzes attachment, the S2 subunit fusion.
+In SARS-CoV-2, the spike protein, which has been imaged at the atomic level using cryogenic electron microscopy, is the protein responsible for allowing the virus to attach to and fuse with the membrane of a host cell; specifically, its S1 subunit catalyses attachment, the S2 subunit fusion.

 SARS‑CoV‑2 spike homotrimer with one protein subunit highlighted.
 The ACE2 binding domain is magenta.

 Genome

 As of early 2022, about 7 million SARS-CoV-2 genomes had been sequenced and deposited into public databases and another 800,000 or so were added each month.
 By September 2023, the GISAID EpiCoV database contained more than 16 million genome sequences.

 SARS-CoV-2 has a linear, positive-sense, single-stranded RNA genome about 30,000 bases long.
 Its genome has a bias against cytosine (C) and guanine (G) nucleotides, like other coronaviruses.
 The genome has the highest composition of U (uracil) (32.2%), followed by A (adenine) (29.9%), and a similar composition of G (19.6%) and C (18.3%).
 The nucleotide bias arises from the mutation of guanines and cytosines to adenines and uracils, respectively.
-The mutation of CG dinucleotides is thought to arise to avoid the zinc finger antiviral protein related defense mechanism of cells, and to lower the energy to unbind the genome during replication and translation (adenine and uracil base pair via two hydrogen bonds, cytosine and guanine via three).
+The mutation of CG dinucleotides is thought to arise to avoid the zinc finger antiviral protein related defence mechanism of cells, and to lower the energy to unbind the genome during replication and translation (adenine and uracil base pair via two hydrogen bonds, cytosine and guanine via three).
 The depletion of CG dinucleotides in its genome has led the virus to have a noticeable codon usage bias.
 For instance, arginine's six different codons have a relative synonymous codon usage of AGA (2.67), CGU (1.46), AGG (.81), CGC (.58), CGA (.29), and CGG (.19).
 A similar codon usage bias trend is seen in other SARS–related coronaviruses.